sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

    :width: 60%

-NodeTansactionDataset creates Dataframe Of your dataset named TransactionDataset by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.
-As a user you just have to select the Dataset of your interest and configure the details as shown below
+Node "TansactionDataset" creates Dataframe Of your dataset named Transaction Dataset by reading data from HDFS, HIVE etc. which had been defined earlier in Fire by using the Dataset feature.
+As a user you just have to select the Dataset of your interest and configure the details as shown below.